 Dave McLean | Brewmaster and Owner | Magnolia Gastropub & Brewery | San Francisco, CA

-I’m kind of a sucker for tradition—for the little rituals that wiggle their way into your life and make things interesting.
+I’m a sucker for tradition—for the little rituals that wiggle their way into your life and make things interesting.
 Beer is great for that.
-We usually host a big group of longtime friends and family at our house and I always bring home a keg of Magnolia’s Winter Warmer, which has a long tradition of being released at the pub the day before Thanksgiving.
+We usually host a big group of longtime friends and family at our house, and I always bring home a keg of Magnolia’s Winter Warmer, which has a long tradition of being released at the pub the day before Thanksgiving.
 For most people who come over, it’s their first taste of it that year, and I love the ritual of that—kicking off the fall holiday season with friends and family sharing a beer I have been brewing for 16 years.
 Having it around that day throughout cooking, catching up with friends, and celebrating is as integral to my Thanksgiving experience as the turkey itself.

 Thanksgiving Beer Pairings

 A grand meal without beer is no meal at all.
 Craft beer has the amazing ability to heighten a pairing and lift a meal to the next level.
 I love bringing a variety of beers to the table, as many styles work with the rich and complex flavors of a Thanksgiving meal.
 I love partnering a kriek (cherry lambic) with turkey and cranberry sauce, and a brown ale is perfect for washing down mashed potatoes and gravy.
-When it comes to dessert, imperial stouts and Belgian-style tripels usually do the trick, and you can’t go wrong with pumpkin beers or other holiday spiced beers.
+When it comes to dessert, imperial stouts, and Belgian-style triples usually do the trick, and you can’t go wrong with pumpkin beers or other holiday spiced beers.

 Jacob McKean | CEO & Founder | Modern Times Beer | San Diego, CA

 I love The Bruery’s Autumn Maple with everything I eat.
 I find that pumpkin beers rarely taste like actual pumpkin, but the yams in Autumn Maple really come through in a very delicious way.
 I’m a vegan, so my dishes are often a bit different than everyone else’s at the table, but I have had so many memorable meals with Autumn Maple.
-The sweetness and spice of Autumn Maple pairs really beautifully with roasted brussels sprouts, mashed potatoes and gravy and homemade seitan.
+The sweetness and spice of Autumn Maple pairs beautifully with roasted brussels sprouts, mashed potatoes and gravy and homemade seitan.

 Julia Herz | Craft Beer Program Director | Brewers Association | Boulder, CO